Arm Fracture Open Reduction and Internal Fixation

 For a while after your surgery, you’ll need to keep the arm immobile.
 Often, this

 means you need to wear a splint or sling for several weeks.
 Make sure to protect your

 splint from water.
 You’ll receive instructions about how you can move your arm.

-Your doctor might give you other instructions about caring for your arm, like applying
+Your surgeon might give you other instructions about caring for your arm, like applying

 ice.
-Follow all your doctor’s instructions carefully.
-Your doctor might not want you
+Follow all their instructions carefully.
+They might not want you to take certain

-to take certain over-the-counter medicines for pain, because some of these can interfere
+over-the-counter medicines for pain, because some of these can interfere with bone

 You might have some fluid draining from your incision.
 This is normal.
 Let your doctor